alineejati/AirlineReservation/README.md

 Note:

-1.The tickets have been booked as "one-way" and “Single” for convenience.
+1. The tickets have been booked as "one-way" and “Single” for convenience.
 Also, the type of flight has been omitted.
+2. you can book tickets If the charge is enough.